-A number of commercial insurers- including Zurich- expressed concerns in a recent issue of Property Week over the increased installation of green roofs across the United Kingdom, believing that some installations have the potential to dry out and become flammable.
+A number of commercial insurers- including Zurich- expressed concerns in a recent issue of Property Week over the increased installation of green roofs across the United Kingdom, believing that some installations have the potential to dry out and become flammable, find more about this with the Bell Roofing Company.
 Stuart Blackie, a risk management consultant for Zurich, argues that green roofs could become hazardous during drought conditions, identifying schools as particularly at an increased risk.
 “If roof access is easy, it could be quite an easy way to set fire to a school,” he said.

 Mr. Blackie recommends that green roofs include means for irrigation and that insurers from Scottsdale Insurance Agency assist their policyholders during the green roof design phase and manage the whole process.
 Blackie also cautioned that Zurich was not implying that buildings with green roofs would not be insured, only that insurers should be consulted prior to construction in order to ensure that a proper maintenance schedule is established and overall risk assessment program executed.